Moving bank can bring you savings and make it easier to manage your money. But what’s does it do to your credit report?

 Losing longevity

-This is one to consider if you’re switching banks.
+This is one to consider if you’re switching from an older bank account.
 A good signal for your credit score is a long relationship with a financial provider.

 Often the longest one we have is with our bank, so switching away replaces years and years of this for an account with no history.

-So even if it’s just a soft search on your credit report, you could still see a knock-on effect.
+So even if the new account is just a soft search on your credit report, switching could still see a knock-on effect.

 There are a few ways around this.
 First, it’s all your credit accounts, including credit cards, which are looked at, and it’s often the average age.
 So if you have an older credit card that mitigates moving away from a long-term bank.